dbreddyAI/cryptolyticapp/README.md

 # Cryptolytic

-You can find the project at [Cryptolytic](http://www.cryptolyticapp.com/).
+You can view the project demo at https://youtu.be/ikKwhEgnNgw.

 ## Contributers
 ### Team Lead